Web99-web/metaadvisor.eu/content/news/2026/06/11/big-tech-wants-your-money-finance-ai-who-profits.md

 ## Meta: expensive AI and the question of new capital

 We saw similar nervousness with Meta.
 Meta is also one of the companies investing heavily in AI, but investors are watching the price of that strategy more carefully.
 When reports appeared that the company was considering a major capital raise to finance AI infrastructure, the stock fell.
-We wrote about that earlier here: [Meta stock falls: expensive AI and lost users through AI moderation](https://metaadvisor.eu/news/meta-stock-falls-expensive-ai-lost-users-ai-moderation/)
+We wrote about that earlier here: <a href="https://metaadvisor.eu/news/meta-stock-falls-expensive-ai-lost-users-ai-moderation/" target="_blank" rel="noopener">Meta stock falls: expensive AI and lost users through AI moderation</a>

 In that article, we noted that META had fallen from around 629 USD to about 583 USD.
 That showed how sensitive investors had become to any news that raises questions about the real cost of artificial intelligence.
 Today, Meta is still trading below those earlier levels, around 568 USD.
 That does not mean the market does not believe in Meta or in AI.
 But it does mean that investors are no longer looking only at potential.
 They are also looking at the bill.